Genus zero modular operad and absolute Galois group: Operad for curves with -symmetry

-Let ${\bf C'}$ be the monoidal category of the $S$--labeled curves, indexed by the graph $({\bf x}, \rho({\bf x}))$ (see section\, \ref{s:sdm}).
-We prove that there exists an operad, on the monoidal category ${\bf C'}$.
-In order to construct the operad we use a monoidal functor between the classical monoidal category ${\bf C}$ of $S$--labeled stable curves and the monoidal category ${\bf C'}$ of curves equipped with the $\rho$ symmetry.
+Let ${\bf C'}$ be the monoidal category of curves with $\theta$-symmetry (i.e. even pointed curves), indexed by the graph $({\bf x}, \theta({\bf x}))$; morphisms are bijections (see section\, \ref{s:sdm}).
+We show that there exists a topological operad on the monoidal category ${\bf C'}$.
+To construct this operad we use a monoidal functor between the classical monoidal category ${\bf C}$ of $S$--labeled stable curves and the monoidal category ${\bf C'}$ of curves with the $\theta$-symmetry.

-\begin{lemma} Let ${\bf C'}$ be the monoidal category, where objects are $S$--labeled stable curves indexed by the graph of the binary relation $\rho$; morphisms are bijections.
-Then, there exists an operad structure on the monoidal category ${\bf C'}$. \end{lemma} \begin{proof} Consider the presheaf: $\Ps:Fin^{op}\to {\bf C}$.
-It defines the operadic structure (see definition 4.1 in\, \cite{MaVa}).
-Consider the functor $Mon(f):Mon({\bf C})\to Mon({\bf C'})$, which maps the monoid in ${\bf C}$ to the monoid in ${\bf C'}$.
-Then, is a presheaf.
-It follows that the composition operation is conserved, in {\bf C'}.